Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

    export XILINX_VIVADO=${TA_PATH}/Vivado/2021.1
    source ${XILINX_VIVADO}/settings64.sh

-Once the environment settings are done an idividual test can be launched by going to test folder ( any folder inside sub-directory at any level of ``REPO_PATH/dsp/L1/test/hw/`` that has Makefile is a test) and running the make command :
-``make run XPART='xcu200-fsgd2104-2-e' CSIM=1 CSYNTH=1 COSIM=1``  you can choose the part number as required and by settting CSIM/CSYNTH/COSIM=0 choose what to build and run with make target
+Once the environment settings are done, an individual test can be launched by going to the test folder (any folder inside subdirectory at any level of ``REPO_PATH/dsp/L1/test/hw/`` that has Makefile is a test) and running the make command: ``make run XPART='xcu200-fsgd2104-2-e' CSIM=1 CSYNTH=1 COSIM=1``.
+You can choose the part number as required, and by settting CSIM/CSYNTH/COSIM=0, choose what to build and run with the make target.